m4dguy/CVForge/README.md

 * https://www.youtube.com/watch?v=PDQCJ47GEAw Shard creation demo

-Active development of main project discontinued.
-Feel free to send your bug reports.
+Project in maintenance.
+Feel free to send bug reports and feature wish lists.

 Pre-built jars are available in the "build" directory.
 ImageJ with Java8 is required.
 If you encounter bugs or strange behaviour, please send a report to janmartens@live.de A report should contain error messages, a list of steps leading to the bug and the image you used.

 CVForge aims to close the gap between the popular tool ImageJ and the powerful OpenCV library.